WeTransfer/wt-api-docs/source/index.html.md

 <div class="v1-notice">
   <div class="v1-notice__content">
-    <p>On September 25th, 2018 we released a new version of our API, which simplifies some of the concepts used and introduces the all new <em>Board API</em>.
-For the latest and greatest documentation please visit the documentation for <a href="/v2/index.html">API V2</a>.</p>
+    <p>On September 25th, 2018 we released a new version of our API which simplifies some of the concepts used and introduces the all new Board API.
+For the latest and greatest documentation please visit <a href="/v2/index.html">API V2</a>.</p>
   </div>
 </div>